Remi05/6502Assembler/README.md

-# 6502Compiler
+# 6502Assembler
 **Author :** Rémi Pelletier
-**Description :** A very basic compiler for the MOS Technology 6502 instruction set.
+**Description :** A very basic assembler for the MOS Technology 6502 instruction set.

 **Considerations**
 If the expected syntax is unclear, please refer to the [syntax guide](SYNTAXGUIDE.md).